 Vermeer and the Camera Obscura: Resources

-(An excellent study of the camera obscura's role in 16th- and17th-c. painting)
+(An excellent study of the camera obscura's role in sixteenth- and seventeenth-century painting)

 Masters, New York, 2001

-- STEADMAN, Phillip, Vermeer's Camera: Uncovering the Truth behind the Masterpieces, 2001.
+- STEADMAN, Phillip, Vermeer's Camera: Uncovering the Truth behind the Masterpieces.
+Oxford: Oxford University Press, 2002,

 - Inside the Camera Obscura – Optics and Art under the Spell of the Projected Image, Max Planck Institute for the History of Science, reprint333,2007.

-- O'NEILL, Toml, Rooms With a View ( Photographer Abelardo orell’s camera obscura turns darkened rooms into magical landscapes.
+- O'NEILL, Toml.
+Rooms With a View ( Photographer Abelardo Morell’s camera obscura turns darkened rooms into magical landscapes.